 Proofed to me ____________ on the basis of ____________

 DO NOT WRITE -TO BE COMPLETED BY A NOTARY PUBLIC ONLY

 For this document to be considered valid and admissible, it must be notarized.
 This entails getting to a public notary and seeking such approval.
 You just have to walk into the nearest notary office and request such approval.
 Some jurisdictions may require that you pay some money for this service.

 In all business deals, there should be no ambiguity, and all financial matters should be clear.
 Livestock farming is a long, tedious process.
 Farmer and Ranchers put great efforts into raising the animals.
 The whole process involves price determination, the health status of the livestock, and then it reaches the marketplace.

 After reaching a consensus with the buyer, the transaction takes place.
-The livestock Bill of sale is a formal legal document that ensures both the buyer and seller that the transfer of livestock and payment will take place smoothly.
-When writing the bill of sale, all information should be thoroughly checked, and there should not be a delay in transfer and payment.
+This form is a formal legal document that ensures both the buyer and seller that the transfer of livestock and payment will take place smoothly.
+When writing it, all information should be thoroughly checked, and there should not be a delay in transfer and payment.